Online News Association: Online Journalism Awards (OJAs)

 The Online News Association administers the Online Journalism Awards, a set of global awards honoring excellence and innovation in digital journalism.
 The OJAs focus on independent, community, nonprofit, major media and international news sites.
 The awards were launched in May 2000, initially as a joint effort of the Online News Association and the Columbia University Graduate School of Journalism.
 Winners are announced at the annual conference.

 Each year features over 20 categories for journalism awards.
 Examples include awards for excellence in Newsletters, Technology Reporting, Social Media Engagement, Online Commentary and Breaking News.
 Select categories come with a cash prize, which over the years have been provided by supporters such as the John S. and James L. Knight Foundation, the University of Florida College of Journalism and Communications, SmartNews and others.

-From 2017-2023, the OJAs honored projects in the Excellence in Immersive Storytelling category.
+From 2017 to 2023, the OJAs honored projects in the Excellence in Immersive Storytelling category.
 Winning work included journalism by The New York Times, FRONTLINE, The New Yorker and Al Jazeera.

 In 2024, the OJAs introduced a journalism award for "Excellence in AI Innovation."

-Online News Association Conference & Awards Banquet
+Online News Association Conference and Awards Banquet

 The organization holds an annual conference and awards banquet in the U.S., which features four days of training, networking, exhibits, and career exploration.
 The event revolves around trends and key issues at the intersections of journalism, emerging technology, and leadership.